menu

 Demographics

-The percentage of people in Gillett with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.81% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Gillett is quite a bit lower than the national average among all cities of 21.84%: just 11.81% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Gillett in 2018 was $23,079, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $92,316 for a family of four.
 However, Gillett contains both very wealthy and poor people as well.